japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 `addPendingTask` registers a `index` task in the pending-task lists that the task should be eventually scheduled to (per its preferred locations).

-Internally, `addPendingTask` takes the xref:scheduler:Task.adoc#preferredLocations[preferred locations of the task] (given `index`) and registers the task in the internal pending-task registries for every preferred location:
+Internally, `addPendingTask` takes the scheduler:Task.md#preferredLocations[preferred locations of the task] (given `index`) and registers the task in the internal pending-task registries for every preferred location:

-* <<pendingTasksForExecutor, pendingTasksForExecutor>> when the xref:scheduler:TaskLocation.adoc[TaskLocation] is `ExecutorCacheTaskLocation`.
+* <<pendingTasksForExecutor, pendingTasksForExecutor>> when the scheduler:TaskLocation.md[TaskLocation] is `ExecutorCacheTaskLocation`.
-* <<pendingTasksForHost, pendingTasksForHost>> for the hosts of a xref:scheduler:TaskLocation.adoc[TaskLocation].
+* <<pendingTasksForHost, pendingTasksForHost>> for the hosts of a scheduler:TaskLocation.md[TaskLocation].
-* <<pendingTasksForRack, pendingTasksForRack>> for the xref:scheduler:TaskSchedulerImpl.adoc#getRackForHost[racks from  `TaskSchedulerImpl` per the host] (of a xref:scheduler:TaskLocation.adoc[TaskLocation]).
+* <<pendingTasksForRack, pendingTasksForRack>> for the scheduler:TaskSchedulerImpl.md#getRackForHost[racks from  `TaskSchedulerImpl` per the host] (of a scheduler:TaskLocation.md[TaskLocation]).

-For a xref:scheduler:TaskLocation.adoc[TaskLocation] being `HDFSCacheTaskLocation`, `addPendingTask` xref:scheduler:TaskSchedulerImpl.adoc#getExecutorsAliveOnHost[requests `TaskSchedulerImpl` for the executors on the host] (of a preferred location) and registers the task in <<pendingTasksForExecutor, pendingTasksForExecutor>> for every executor (if available).
+For a scheduler:TaskLocation.md[TaskLocation] being `HDFSCacheTaskLocation`, `addPendingTask` scheduler:TaskSchedulerImpl.md#getExecutorsAliveOnHost[requests `TaskSchedulerImpl` for the executors on the host] (of a preferred location) and registers the task in <<pendingTasksForExecutor, pendingTasksForExecutor>> for every executor (if available).

 You should see the following INFO message in the logs: